 what is a toxic score in seo

-Toxic Score is a metric popularized by SEMrush, designed to assess the toxicity of person inbound links rather than the entire domain.
-It's a quintessential part of cutting-edge SEO, because it identifies links that would be hurting your rankings or subjecting you to manual consequences with the aid of Google.
+Toxic Score is a metric popularized by SEMrush, designed to assess the toxicity of individual inbound links rather than the entire domain.

 Key Toxic Signals:

-• Links from penalized or de-indexed domain names
+• Links from penalized or de-indexed domains

-• Foreign-language links without a contextual relevance
+• Foreign-language links without contextual relevance

-• Exact-healthy anchor text from spammy web sites
+• Exact-match anchor text from spammy websites

 • Non-Toxic